All Episodes

 And if they wimp out, the moment will pass and the American people will walk away from them.

-So if the Republicans win this fall, after talking about the need to control spending, to reduce the deficit, to strengthen our economy, to cut taxes, to keep our military strong, to stand for our traditional values, then by God, when they get in office, they better do it.
+So if the Republicans win this fall, after talking about the need to control spending, to reduce the deficit, to strengthen our economy, to cut taxes, to keep our military strong, to stand for our traditional values, then by God, when they get into office, they better do it.

-And if they do it, the American people will reward tough decisions, even if the President vetoes it.
+And if they do it, the American people will reward tough decisions, even if the president vetoes it.

-And the President can't veto everything.
+And the president can't veto everything.

 I mean, look, battles are not won overnight.

-It it it it these things will take time.
+These things will take time.

-But if we stay in the fight and we have the courage of our convictions and we realize what's at stake and love our country enough to stay in the fight, then we will at the end of the day win.
+But if we stay in the fight and we have the courage of our convictions and we realize what's at stake and love our country enough to stay in the fight, then we will, at the end of the day, win.

-Um what's my prediction?
+What's my prediction?

 Look, and think about this.